Before you vaccinate or medicate, learn what Big Pharma teaches your veterinarian about profit and how veterinary medicine has changed.

 PROFIT PROTOCOLS EXPOSED

-Most vets are good people who care deeply about animals.
-Reality is, they have to earn a living which often means succumbing to business models based on extensive use of vaccines, prescriptions, and expensive tests.
+Most veterinarians are good people who care deeply about animals but they have to earn a living which often means succumbing to business models based on extensive vaccinations, prescriptions, and expensive tests.

 Most Medical Professionals Are Paid To Prescribe

 What used to be a symbiotic relationship that supported development and research has turned into a profit-driven scheme to boost prescription profits by influencing the physicians and veterinarians to prescribe particular products - often.
 Did you know drug companies also get doctors to persuade patients to participate in prescription drug trials?
 You've seen the TV ads encouraging you to "ask your doctor about" the new wonder drug.
 It's just one part of the profit protocol.
 OK, then what do you think your best brood bitch or that answer-to-your-dreams special looks like to a hungry drug company?

 Major pharmaceutical companies subsidize medical and veterinary universities with text books and tools which shape the student's educational process.
 After graduation, promising medical doctors and veterinary practitioners may also be provided (at no cost) with computerized record-keeping systems that provide automatic prescribing feedback to the pharmaceutical company.